 I would like my $77.31 refunded, permission to simply keep the rinse aid dispenser cap from the part I received, as it fits properly, and a shipping label to return the part I received minus the dispenser cap.
 Too, I would like Sears to reflect on this, as its customers ought not to have to go through this kind of experience.
 Best regards, and good luck with your continuing efforts to turn Sears around.
 Sincerely, Thomas E.

 Carr" Photos of (i) existing dispenser with 3 connections, (ii) substitute part with 2 connections, and (iii) "guaranteed right!" replacement part with 2 connections (in other words, the same as the substitute part and still the wrong part . .

 . .) available but wouldn't upload properly.

-Review about: Sears Dispenser Replacement.
+Product or Service Mentioned: Sears Dispenser Replacement.

 Reason of review: Damaged or defective.

 Preferred solution: Let the company propose a solution.